 Testing or quarantines upon arrival in Sweden?

-Starting Feb 6, 2021, Sweden is now requiring visitors from all approved countries to bring a negative antigen, PCR or LAMP test, taken no longer than 48 hour before arrival.
+Starting Feb 6, 2021, Sweden is now requiring visitors from all approved countries to bring a negative antigen, PCR, TMA or LAMP test, taken no longer than 72 hours before arrival.

 Are Airlines Flying to Sweden Again?

 Yes, flights from all over the EU are flying directly into Swedish airports multiple times daily.
 Flights from the newly approved ‘third-party’ countries are also starting to resume.

 The two biggest airports in Sweden are Stockholm and Gothenburg.

 The airlines that offer the most direct flights in and out of Sweden include: SAS, WizzAir, EasyJet, RyanAir and Norwegian.

 Yes, Sweden has stated it will allow ‘passengers in transit’.
 If you are from a country not included on the above two lists and you have a question about your transit plans in Sweden, contact: your airline, and the airport you will be transiting in.

 Disclaimer: Sweden’s reopening news is ever-changing and being updated constantly.
 We do our best to keep this article up to date with all the latest information, but the decision to travel is ultimately your responsibility.
 Contact your consulate and/or local authorities to confirm your nationality’s entry and/or any changes to travel requirements before traveling.